schemetrica/automating-data-delivery-odk-central/README.md

 sophisticated scenarios.

-The Kettle engine runs as an embedded service within a graphical designer (Spoon).
-To simplify configuration management and to enforce security, the designer can be deployed as a web application (WebSpoon).
+The Kettle engine runs as an embedded service within a graphical designer (*Spoon*).
+To simplify configuration management and to enforce security, the designer can be deployed as a web application (*WebSpoon*).
 Kettle also runs as a headless process on a server to support production deployments in a cloud environment.
 A companion service implements job orchestration.
-This allows a set of transformations to be executed with dependency checking and error handling.
+This allows a set of transformations to be executed with full dependency checking and error handling.

 ## About CKAN

 [CKAN](https://ckan.org/) is a tool for creating open data websites.
-Think of it as a content management system (like WordPress) but for data rather than pages and blog posts.
+Think of it as a content management system (like WordPress) but for data rather than web pages and blog posts.
 It allows organizations to manage and publish collections of structured data.
 CKAN is particularly useful when data needs to be shared by a group of organizations.
 It is used by a significant number of national and local